dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 I am currently working on JIT compilation of Ravi using LLVM.
 As of now not all bytecodes can be compiled.
 There are two modes of JIT compilation.

-* auto mode - in this mode the compiler decides when to compile a Lua function
+* auto mode - in this mode the compiler decides when to compile a Lua function.
+The current implementation is very simple - any Lua function call is is checked to see if the bytecodes contained in it can be compiled.
+If this is true then the function is compiled.
+Because of this simplistic behaviour performance will be degraded so user should disable auto compilation and instead compile specific functions using the API described below.
-* manual mode - in this mode user must explicitly request compilation
+* manual mode - in this mode user must explicitly request compilation.

 A JIT api is available with following functions: